 Buying Property in Spain

-While the team at IDILIQ Homes are there to ensure that the search for your perfect property is an enjoyable and exciting time, it is important to consider some of the administrative and legal processes that must be undertaken before you can complete your dream purchase, not to mention some of the costs involved.
-We consider it prudent to use recognised legal professionals when purchasing a property, but It’s also useful to learn some of the terms that you will come across during the buying process.
+While the team at IDILIQ Estates are there to ensure that the search for your perfect property is an enjoyable and exciting time, it is important to consider some of the administrative and legal processes that must be undertaken before you can complete your dream purchase, not to mention some of the costs involved.
+We consider it prudent to use recognised legal professionals when purchasing a property in Spain, but It’s also useful to learn some of the terms that you will come across during the buying process.
+That is why we have put together this guide to buying Spanish property.

 Any new arrivals in Spain or those intending on buying property in Spain will need a Numero de Identidad (NIE); essentially, a Foreigners identification number.
 Applications for this important number can be made at your local national police station or of course, your legal representative in Spain can apply for this on your behalf.
 Although the initial certificate given is only valid for three months, this number will stay with you for life and never change.